patience4711/RPI-APS-inverters/README.md

 Start by wiping all present inverterdata (Console).

 ## SETTINGS
-You can expand the filesystem, go to menu, log in with the provided credentials and go to <system><expand fs>
+You should expand the filesystem, go to menu, log in with the provided credentials and go to '<menu><system><expand fs'>
-After the reboot, the filsystem makes use of the whole sdcard.
-Check the timezone.
+<br>After the reboot, the filesystem makes use of the entire sdcard. <br>Check the timezone.
-In the menuitem 'settings' you have to enter the coordinates of your location.
-Now your system can determine sunset and sunrise.
+<br>In the menuitem 'settings' you have to enter the coordinates of your location.
+Now your system can determine
+sunset and sunrise.
 Also enter the id nr for the zigbee coordinator, this must be a 12 character string, like D6B3011B9780<br>
-Enter an offset to sunrise and sunset were the polling should start.
+<br><br>Enter an offset to sunrise and sunset were the polling should start.
 Usually at sunrise the inverter is not yet started, <br>
 it may even restart a couple of times when the power is alternately below or above the threshold value.
 To rule this out<br>
-you could set an offset of 10 minutes.
+you could set an offset of about 10 minutes.

 ## START THE ZIGBEE SYSTEM
 Check first the hardware, than go to "console" and try to start the zigbee coordinator.
 With the healthcheck you can see if this succeeded.